bwmcclai/Poseidon_UI/README.md

 The UI should show 'Connected' and the UpTime counter running.
 If it is, then you have completed the initial setup successfully.

-#### NEED to fix the items below

 #### Updating Code from the UI
 You can now check for updates and install them from the 'Configuration' section in the UI!
 No SSH is needed.

 #### Updating Code Manually
-If you have already run the initial setup and are just looking to get the latest code, follow the instructions below.
+If you don't want to download and install updates from within the UI, follow the instructions below.

-Check the status of the repository vs what you currently have.
+######Check the status of the repository vs what you currently have.
 `cd Poseidon_UI`
 `git status`

 ###### Execute Update Script
-Do a git pull and install the updates.
-`sudo git pull`
 `cd Poseidon_UI/scripts`
-`bash reloadUI.sh`
+`bash update.sh`

 #####More Screenshots